risk-first/website/introduction/All-Risk-Management.md

 This is a completely made-up example, deliberately chosen to be hard to categorize.
 Normally, items are more one thing than another.
 But often, you'll have to make a choice between two categories, if not all four.

-This hints at the fact that at some level it's all risk.
+This hints at the fact that at some level it's all risk:

 ### Every Action is a Risk.